-- Secondary: A backup route that can be used if traffic, accidents, or construction make the primary route problematic.
+- Alternative: A backup route that can be used if traffic, accidents, or construction make the primary route problematic.

 - Emergency: The emergency route is that which takes us as quickly as possible to a location that can provide emergency services, supplies, vehicle services, or safety.